AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Data and Methodology

 \subsection{Hypotheses}

-Previous research has indicated that people generally hold negative attitudes towards AI-generated content, particularly in the realm of artworks.
-Therefore, our Hypotheses 1 and 3 are also based on this perspective, but we have narrowed the scope to AI-generated paintings~\cite{wu2020investigating}.
-Meanwhile, visual aesthetic quality has been shown to be a significant factor in promoting user behaviors such as downloading and rating items on the Internet~\cite{bhandari2019understanding}.
-Consequently, based on prior studies, we also posit that the aesthetic quality of AIGP positively impacts user engagement willingness (H2).
-To answer the research questions, we proposed the following three hypotheses:
+Previous research has indicated that people generally hold negative attitudes toward AI-generated content, particularly in the realm of artwork~\cite{hong2019artificial, ragot2020ai}.
+Therefore, our Hypotheses 1 and 3 are also grounded in this perspective, although we have narrowed the scope specifically to AI-generated paintings~\cite{wu2020investigating}.
+Meanwhile, visual aesthetic quality has been shown to be a significant factor in promoting user behaviors, such as downloading and rating items on the Internet~\cite{bhandari2019understanding}.